itzg/docker-minecraft-server/minecraft-server/README.md

 ### /data ownership

 In order to adapt to differences in `UID` and `GID` settings the entry script will attempt to correct ownership and writability of the `/data` directory.
 This logic can be disabled by setting `-e SKIP_OWNERSHIP_FIX=TRUE`.

+### JVM Options

+General JVM options can be passed to the Minecraft Server invocation by passing a `JVM_OPTS` environment variable.
+Options like `-X` that need to proceed general JVM options can be passed via a `JVM_XX_OPTS` environment variable.